corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/usage.md

 # Usage

-You can perform Ledger Recovery by using one of the following methods:
+You can perform Ledger Recovery using one of the following methods:

 * Node shell commands
 * Directly invoking the recovery flow, either from the node shell or programmatically within a CorDapp: